 A lawyer in Ontario since 1977, Kenneth (Ken) Peel has been active since 1983 in the railway & transportation sector as counsel, advisor and advocate.
-After serving as General Counsel (Ontario) for CN, a North American Class 1 railway company, he rejoined private practice in January, 1998, & conducted his own practice (KRPLaw.ca) since 2009.
-Ken’s advocacy & counsel has continued especially in transportation law for shortlines and regional railways as well as for Class 1s and public transportation agencies & some municipalities; helping secure dispute resolution in injury, property, commercial and shipping cases; and providing advice & leadership in railway regulatory & rights of way issues.
+After serving as General Counsel (Ontario) for CN, a North American Class 1 railway company, he rejoined private practice in January, 1998, & has conducted his own practice (KRPLaw.ca) since 2009.
+Ken’s advocacy & counsel has continued especially in transportation law for shortline and regional railways as well as for public transportation agencies & municipalities; helping to secure dispute resolution in injury, property, commercial and shipping cases; and providing advice & leadership in railway regulatory & rights of way issues.
+Ken has experience in matters of indigenous law and claims.
 He has since 1993 been recognized by the Ontario law professional governing body, the Law Society of Upper Canada, as a Certified Specialist in Civil Litigation.

-Ken Peel has experience in drafting and interpreting transportation & commercial agreements in the rail sector, and in dealing with rail operators and industry representatives, such as in the mining sector.
-Ken has dealt with Canadian federal & provincial regulatory agencies in matters of transportation, labour and employment, health and safety, constitutional law and human rights, and he has also assisted rail & other clients with employment disputes, labour injunctions & grievances, and public inquests.
-He has appeared in various arbitration & mediation proceedings, and in all levels of the courts - including in the Supreme Court of Canada.
+Ken Peel has experience in drafting and interpreting transportation & commercial agreements in the rail sector, and in dealing with rail operators and industry representatives, such as in the infrastructure & mining sector.
+He has dealt with Canadian federal & provincial regulatory agencies in matters of transportation, labour and employment, health and safety, constitutional law and human rights, and he has also assisted rail & other clients with employment disputes, labour injunctions & grievances, and public (Coroner's) inquests.
+He has appeared in various arbitration & mediation proceedings, and in all levels of the courts - including appellate matters in Ontario & in the Supreme Court of Canada.
 Ken’s work has also addressed aboriginal claims & consultation issues under Canadian law affecting new development and railway rights of way.

-In addition, Ken has spoken at proceedings of the National Association of Railroad Trial Counsel and at a Washington DC conference of Railway Age, discussed defence of railways with the Defence Lawyers Association and elsewhere, represented the Railway Association of Canada in a proceeding, and participates with the shortline & regional railroad organization ASLRRA.
+In addition, Ken has spoken at proceedings of the National Association of Railroad Trial Counsel, the Assoc. of Transportation Law Professionals, and ASLRRA & at a Washington DC conference of Railway Age, presented a survey of defense of railways with the Defence Lawyers Association, represented the Railway Association of Canada in a proceeding, and participates with the shortline & regional railroad organization ASLRRA.
 He has co-chaired and presented to various continuing legal education conferences.